MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ---
-title: Azure Well-Architected Framework perspective on App Service
+title: Azure Well-Architected Framework perspective of the Web Apps feature of Azure App Service
-description: See Azure Well-Architected Framework design considerations and configuration recommendations that are relevant for Azure App Service.
+description: See Azure Well-Architected Framework design considerations and configuration recommendations that are relevant for the Web Apps feature of Azure App Service.
 author: PageWriter-MSFT
 ms.author: prwilk
 ms.date: 04/25/2024